Cashing out home equity to invest

 - The cash-out refinance to invest in a new business could provide smart emergency cash flow, because by the time you actually need back-up funds, you may not qualify to borrow them

-- And cash-out refinancing to buy a new property may be the cheapest way to get your down payment, closing costs and other funds
+- And cash-out refinancing to buy an investment property may be the cheapest way to get your down payment, closing costs, and other funds

 Numbers don’t (usually) lie.
-Here’s how to determine if cash-out refinancing is the safest and least expensive way to accomplish your goals.Verify your new rate (Sep 16th, 2019)
+Here’s how to determine if cash-out refinancing is the safest and least expensive way to accomplish your goals.Verify your cash-out refinance eligibility.
+Start here